 |Accession Number:||HRB (Not in collection)|

-A AOD use, abuse, and dependence > Prevalence of AOD use > Problem AOD use
+A Drugs and alcohol use, abuse, and dependence > Prevalence of drugs and alcohol use > Problem drugs and alcohol use

 VA Geographic area > International aspects

 F Concepts in psychology > Specific attitude and behaviour > self-destructive behaviour > suicidal behaviour / suicide

 G Health and disease > Public health